Though mandatory in Missouri, auto insurance is reportedly missing for around 14% of drivers in the state.

 Understanding the Uninsured Motorist Coverage

-Auto insurance, though mandatory in Missouri, is reportedly missing for around 14% of drivers in the state.
-This exposes everyone to a lot of risks in the event of a car accident, and usually, the at-fault driver can cover all medical and property damage costs through auto insurance.
+Though mandatory in Missouri, auto insurance is reportedly missing for around 14% of drivers in the state.
+This exposes everyone to a lot of risks in the event of a car accident.
+Usually, the at-fault driver can cover all medical and property damage costs through auto insurance.
 To ensure you are protected, you can also have uninsured motorist coverage, which kicks in when you are in an accident with an uninsured driver or the victim of a hit-and-run, and the at-fault driver is unknown.

 Uninsured coverage is designed to protect you on the roads of Missouri and ensure that you have the proper resources to cover your medical expenses in the event of an accident.

 Why You Shouldn’t Skip Out

-Still, property damages may be covered under your primary auto insurance.
+Property damages may be covered under your primary auto insurance.